Gerard Broadmead Roope

-Lieutenant-Commander Gerard Broadmead Roope VC RN (13 March 1905 – 8 April 1940) was a posthumous British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy awarded to British and Commonwealth forces.
+Lieutenant Commander Gerard Broadmead Roope VC RN (13 March 1905 – 8 April 1940) was a posthumous British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy awarded to British and Commonwealth forces.

 A 35-year-old Royal Navy officer, his action was the earliest awarded a Victoria Cross in the Second World War (although the award was not gazetted until after hostilities ended) and is one of very few to have the award justified, in part, from a recommendation and supporting evidence provided by the enemy.

 Early life, education, and early naval career

 Roope was born at Hillbrook, Trull, near Taunton in Somerset, son of Gerard Roope, described as a "gentleman of independent means", and Florence, daughter of Thomas Palfrey Broadmead, JP, of Enmore Castle, Somerset.
 The Broadmead family had owned Enmore Castle since the 1830s, becoming part of the landed gentry.

-He was educated at the Royal Naval College, Dartmouth from the age of 13, and on 15 January 1923 was appointed a midshipman in the gunroom of the battle-cruiser HMS Revenge.
+From the age of 13 he was educated at the Royal Naval College, Osborne and then the Royal Naval College, Dartmouth, and on 15 January 1923 was appointed a midshipman in the gunroom of the battleship Revenge.
 He subsequently served as a sub-lieutenant on the Concord and the Caledon, and on the Marlborough as a lieutenant, before taking command of the G-class destroyer HMS Glowworm on 22 July 1938.

 Gallantry in action

 On 8 April 1940, in the Norwegian Sea, the destroyer HMS Glowworm (1,345 tons), commanded by Lt-Cdr Roope, engaged two enemy destroyers while heading alone to Norway's West Fjord.
 After one of the enemy ships was hit, they both broke off and retreated to the north.
 Though aware that the enemy destroyers were attempting to draw him towards German capital ships, he gave chase.
 Glowworm soon spotted the German cruiser Admiral Hipper (14,000 tons).
 He alerted the Home Fleet before turning to engage the cruiser.
 Glowworm fired ten torpedoes but scored no hits and was soon battered by enemy rounds and set on fire.
 With only three guns still firing, the heavily damaged destroyer ended up ramming the cruiser, gouging open several holes in her hull and destroying her forward starboard torpedo mounting.
 Glowworm then fired one more salvo, scoring a hit, before she capsized and sank.
-Of the crew of 149, one officer and 30 men survived and were chivalrously picked up by the Admiral Hipper.
+Of the crew of 149, one officer and 30 men survived and were picked up by the Admiral Hipper.
 Lt-Cdr Roope drowned in the course of assisting the rescue of survivors.
 The Admiral Hippers commander, Kapitän zur See Hellmuth Heye, wrote to the British authorities via the Red Cross, recommending award of the VC for his opponent's courage in engaging a vastly superior warship.